maplesyruppppppp/cne-dropShadow/README.md

 This is a stage extension that adds the drop shadow shader used in V-Slice to Codename Engine.
 (The shader you see in the senpai and tankmen erect stages)

+Codename V1 or higher IS required.
+Previous versions (v0.1) will not work properly.

 In your stage xml file, put in `<use-extension script="dropshadow-effect"/>` to import the script.

 To understand how to use the stage extension, read [this tutorial](TUTORIAL.md).